The dangers of identity theft

 Consumers can take steps to protect themselves.
 Unfortunately, much of the problem stems from businesses that ask for identifying information, such as on job applications and paperwork for doctor offices.
 As businesses gather and store all of this data on consumers, their failure to safeguard the financial and identifying details of consumers is essentially robbing Americans of their security.

-"This form of credit card fraud occurs when a thief gains access to your credit or debit card number through criminal hacking, dumpster diving, ATM skimming or perhaps you simply hand it over when paying at a store or restaurant," says Robert Siciliano, identity theft expert with BillGuard, a financial security service.
+"This form of credit card fraud occurs when a thief gains access to your credit or debit card number through criminal hacking, dumpster diving, ATM skimming or perhaps you simply hand it over when paying at a store or restaurant," says Robert Siciliano, identity theft expert with McAfee, a technology security company.

 Credit card fraud accounts for the highest number of FTC identity theft complaints, at 20 percent, says Schifferle.

-Other identity theft prevention steps that consumers can take to protect their valuable identifying information can be summed up in a nifty acronym from the Identity Theft Resource Council: SHRED.
+Other identity theft prevention steps that consumers can take to protect their valuable identifying information can be summed up in a nifty acronym from the Identity Theft Resource Center: SHRED.

 S: Strengthen passwords online.
 Don't use the same password on multiple sites.